SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

                 * When about to be kicked out, fought and burned the city
             * Zamorin also got scammed by de Gama too
                 * Convinced that he was a pirate
                 * Did not drive off, and permitted to trade
+                * Kidnapped some local fishermen for crew along the way
+        * Evenutally, setup a larger network of trade

+* Mughals saw the Porchuguese, and wanted to curtail them